SniperDev00001/PumpFun-Sniper-Bot/README.md

 The bot initiates transactions with speed and security, ensuring they are processed first to provide you with the best possible advantage.

 ### 5. User-Friendly Interface
-Enjoy a smooth and intuitive user experience with TradeMaster Bot's user-friendly interface.
+Enjoy a smooth and intuitive user experience with PumpFun Bot's user-friendly interface.
 Whether you're a beginner or an experienced trader, our intuitive design makes trading accessible to users of all skill levels.

 ## Strategy Example
 ![Strategy](readme/example.png)